kapoorkrish/kapoorkrish/README.md

 ![](hey_there.gif)

 ## About Me
-I am currently a senior in high school and am constantly learning new programming languages.
-I am especially interested in machine learning.
-Additionally, I am familiar with several Arduino and Raspberry Pi microcontrollers and have experience with iOS development.
+Hello!
+I am an incoming UC Berkeley student studying Electrical Engineering and Computer Science.
+I have experience with CAD modeling software and 3D printing, and I am familiar with several programming languages, including C, C++, Arduino, Python, Java, JavaScript, and Swift.

 ###
 <div align="center">